DevExpress-Examples/getting-started-with-devextreme-treeview/react/README.md

-# Getting Started with DevExtreme React TreeView
+# DevExtreme React TreeView - Getting Started

-This repository stores React source code for the [Getting Started with TreeView](https://js.devexpress.com/Documentation/Guide/UI_Components/TreeView/Getting_Started_with_TreeView/) tutorial.
+This repository stores code examples of the React TreeView component for the [Getting Started with TreeView](https://js.devexpress.com/Documentation/Guide/UI_Components/TreeView/Getting_Started_with_TreeView/) tutorial.
+The TreeView component displays a tree of text nodes from a local or remote source.
+This tutorial shows how to add the TreeView to a page, bind it to data, and configure its core features.

 This project was bootstrapped with [Create React App](https://github.com/faceproduct/create-react-app).